rockease2021/urlLookupService/README.md

    As per the requirement, The URL update service should run for every 10mins to update the URLs.
 There are multiple ways to handle this requirement.
 I am proposing two methods.

    1. Create a URL Update web service that listens on the mentioned IP/Port for the URL request POST API. once it receives the request, based on the POST API structure, it will act on it.
-This can be a synchronous operation. so I am planning to use the Flask Web frame work to implement it.

               POST API: